-All the Hidden Wedding Venue Costs to Look Out for
+All the Hidden Wedding Venue Costs to Look Out For

-Along with every type of venue, from a hotel ballroom to a country barn, comes a list of associated rental costs—some you might have anticipated, but others you may never have thought of.
+Along with every type of wedding venue, from a hotel ballroom to a country barn, comes a list of associated rental costs—some you might have anticipated, but others you may never have thought of.
 Take a vineyard, for example: Unless you want to give your guests bug bites along with their hors d'oeuvres, you'll need citronella candles—and lots of them.
-Here's our guide to the hidden costs behind four popular reception locations—keep them in mind before you sign any contracts.
+Here's our guide to the hidden costs behind four popular —keep them in mind before you sign any contracts.

 Barns are the perfect backdrop for a rustic, romantic affair, but getting them into wedding-worthy shape often requires a bit of work—which means a few extra costs.